-Many women are not satisfied with the size or shape of their breasts and want them to be bigger and fuller.
+Many women are not content with the size or shape of their breasts and want them to be bigger and fuller.
 This dissatisfaction is especially common among women who have lost breast volume due to pregnancy or weight loss.
 If this sounds like you, breast augmentation could be what you desire.

-What is breast augmentation?
+What is Breast Augmentation?

-Breast augmentation is a plastic surgery procedure that increases the size of a woman’s breasts through the use of either implants or a patient’s own tissues.
-Unless a small change is desired, implants are usually the most effective.
-Implants are often placed under the chest muscles to achieve a beautiful, natural contour.
+Dr. Price often places breast implants under the chest muscles to achieve a beautiful, natural contour.
 It is sometimes necessary to have the implants placed directly underneath breast tissue.
 These decisions are best made in consultation with your surgeon, based on your own unique shape and desires.
 Incisions are usually hidden in the fold under the breast, but can be placed in the armpit, or around the areola (the dark skin that surrounds the nipple).